Environmental migration? An overview of the literature: Meta-Analysis

 Looking at the estimates of the effect of climate change on migration, the FAT coefficients ($\hat{\beta}_1$) are not statistically significant, implying that there is no evidence of publication bias, while the positive and statistically significant PET coefficient ($\hat{\beta}_0$) indicates a genuinely positive slow-onset effect exists, in particular in the case of Cluster 4.
 Conversely, in the case of Cluster 3 the REM and multilevel mixed-effect model find that, even if in presence of publication bias, the impact on migration is negative.
 Table \ref{tab:fat_pet} provides evidence of publication bias in the literature focusing on the effect of natural disasters on migration.
 The estimated FAT coefficient is statistically significant in the overall sample, especially due to papers in clusters 1 and 3, and there is insufficient evidence of a genuinely positive effect (accept $H_0: \hat{\beta}_0$).
-The PEESE results, however, suggest a significant and positive slow- and fast-onset effect on migration after correcting for publication bias.
-Our preliminary results between migration and slow- and fast-onset events are positive and significant (though very small in magnitude).